rajshekharsingh66/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Then i have prepare the dataset for creating clusters by various parameters wherein i can remove stop words, white spaces, numbers etc. so that i can get important words and based on that i shall form clusters.

-Later i have used the silhouette method and k-means elbow method to find optimal number of clusters and built recommender system by cosine similarity and recommended top ten movies.
+Later i have used the silhouette method and k-means elbow method to find optimal number of clusters.

 # Conclusion